Previous Winners

 1. Percentage of your club’s members attending a (free) online (L4) and/or a (free) in person (L3) umpire course

-Scoring categories provided here are are for guidance only and are subject to change.
+Scoring categories provided here are for guidance only and are subject to change.

 1. Each submission is ranked 1 to n in each of the scoring categories (1 = first place, 2 = second place and so on, where n = total number of submissions received)